lrfinotti/cybr201_book/02-Python.md

 ## if-Statements

-We can use conditionals to decide what code to run using *if-statements*:
+We can use conditionals to decide what code to run, depending on some condition(s), using *if-statements*:

 ```{code-cell} ipython3
 water_temp = 110  # in Celsius